webdevops/TYPO3-metaseo/Documentation/FaqManual/Index.rst

 | **Problem:**
 |    The sitemap is empy.
 | **Solution:**
-|     Check if you created the “tx_metaseo_sitemap_pages” database-table!
+|     Check if you created the “tx_metaseo_sitemap” database-table!
 We're using InnoDB as MySQL-Engine so you have to make sure that you have InnoDB-Support in your Hosting-Account (if not you should switch your hoster, InnoDB is a Standard-Feature in MySQL).
 As with 2.0.1 there is an error-message if the table doesn't exist.
 |
 | **Problem:**
 |     My sitemap is still empty, but the database is ok.